QLD Divisional Council

 Kim Walder (Chair)

 Kim has worked for over 30 years as an occupational therapist, across many practice settings, including community health, mental health, paediatrics, stroke, and acute hospitals.
 She has also had a role as a Director of Occupational Therapy, and managed various projects and her own private practice and consultancy business.
 Currently, Kim is working as an academic at Griffith University and is completing a PhD investigating professional identity and professional adaptation within occupational therapy.
 Kim has had a long involvement with OTA over the years, including being convenor of the Sunshine Coast Regional Group and serving two terms as a Director (Vice President - Finance) on the Occupational Therapy Australia Board.
-She also is currently a member of the OTA Finance, Risk and Audit committee.

 Dr Kieran Broome